Permission, Copyright, and Attribution

 Rush orders may include additional charges.

-Employed rarely, when source media requires special attention
+- Outside vendor digital conversion (employed rarely, when source media requires special attention): Vendor cost

 *Typical vendor rates: